 Langton manages to preserve a lovely aura of romance, and writes truly about enduring love through characters that are meaningful and authentic.
 You might shed the odd tear along the way.
 Gasp occasionally.
 But you’ll also smile a lot, cheer people on and have a great time being wrapped up in the lives of all concerned.

 This story came to me with the simple poem at the beginning of the book: Half an inch, half an inch, half an inch shorter.
 The skirts are the same for the mother and daughter…..

 I wanted to create a heroin who was willing to break the rules in her quest for love.
 So from this poem off I went.
 I set it back in 1905 when women had a lot of rules and restriction.

 I start writing with a beginning and if I’m lucky (which often I’m not) an end I want to get to.
-But I have no idea how I’m going to get from one point to the other – it’s a journey but at the end of this book I wanted Edie to find strength she didn’t know she had within her, a truer acceptance of who she was and of course to find true love.
+But I have no idea how I’m going to get from one point to the other – it’s a journey but at the end of this book I wanted the heroine Edie to find strength she didn’t know she had within her, a truer acceptance of who she was and of course to find true love.

 But essentially, more than anything, this is a story about all kinds of love, a mothers love as she grows fat eating for her skinny son, love between sisters that causes one of them to give up everything, love that can endure a war, love that causes a father to rock the town when he creates a special house for a sickly child, love between two women and love that makes a man take a weekly journey with the towns children joining in.

 I wanted to write a saga that had romance, betrayal, death, love well everything a book should have really – a book I would want to read.